Heidi Nordby Lunde: Leader of the Oslo Conservative Party

 She served as the leader of the Oslo Conservatives from 2018 to 2022, with Eirik Lae Solberg as deputy leader.
 The duo were re-elected in 2020.

 On 27 October 2021, Lunde announced that she would not be seeking re-election as leader of the Oslo Conservatives.
 She cited that the local chapter needed "new blood" to lead them into the 2023 local elections.
 Morten Steenstrup was designated her successor in December 2021 and officially succeeded her on 22 January 2022.

+Lunde stepped down from frontline politics following the 2025 Norwegian parliamentary election, and afterwards was appointed Director of Policy and Public Relations for the Norwegian Humanist Association.